giorgiosironi/order-amount-calculation/README.md

 Possible solutions
 ------------------

-A possible solution is to split up Order class (for ex through subclassing/polymorphism), but it's not clear to us **how to transform** a pending order to a confirmed order in a way **totally hidden (or enough hidden)** to the world.
+A possible solution is to split up Order class (for ex through subclassing/polymorphism), but it's not clear to us **how to transform** a pending order to a confirmed order in a way **totally hidden (or hidden enough)** to the world.